 The Pedros Chain Checker Plus II lets you monitor the condition of your chain so you can decide for yourself just how cautious you want to be about the effect of its wear on the rest of your drivetrain.

 Alternatively, if you change the chain regularly, you can extend the life of the transmission hugely.
 Some people will fit a new chain every three months if they’re do lots of miles.
 A new chain - and it doesn’t need to be a posh one - is a small price to pay compared to a Dura-Ace cassette, for example.

 The brake blocks (or pads) will take a beating through the winter and wear out much faster.
 Every time you wash your bike, pay particular attention to the blocks and replace them before they get too worn.
 It’s also worth checking the tyres for holes, cuts, gashes and flint/glass lodged in the tyre.

-Kool Stop Dura 2s are aftermarket upgrade brake blocks with the dual compound providing good braking performance in a range of conditions and decent longevity too.
+Kool Stop Dura 2s are aftermarket upgrade brake blocks providing good braking performance in a range of conditions and decent longevity too.

 Follow this guide and you should sail through the autumn and winter months quite happily.
 If you've got any of your own tips, feel free to add them below.